Take a risk

-A second option is a "hybrid" loan that's fixed for an initial period of three, five, seven or 10 years, and then converts into an adjustable-rate mortgage (ARM).
-The current difference, or "spread," between the rate on a 30-year loan and the rate on a hybrid ARM makes this type of loan "very desirable," says Leif Thomsen, CEO of Mortgage Master in Walpole, Mass.
+A second option is a "hybrid" loan that's fixed for an initial period of three, five, seven or 10 years, and then converts into an adjustable-rate mortgage, or ARM.
+The typical difference, or "spread," between the rate on a 30-year loan and the rate on a hybrid ARM makes this type of loan "very desirable," says Leif Thomsen, CEO of Mortgage Master in Walpole, Mass.

 The risk is that the interest rate may be much higher after the initial term expires.
 If the rate skyrocketed to the limit, that "would be a disaster," Thomsen says, as the savings would be wiped out within a few years.